-Timeline allows teams to create and visualize project plans over time so that individuals can identify bottlenecks and task dependencies and make realtime adjustments as needed.
+Timeline allows teams to create and visualize project plans over time so that individuals can identify bottlenecks and task dependencies and make real-time adjustments as needed.
 Our Timeline view is more powerful than a static Gantt chart because it is connected to the underlying work and updates dynamically as work progresses.
-When a deadline shifts, all subsequent deadlines can shift accordingly.
+When a deadline shifts, all subsequent deadlines can shift accordingly with the option to maintain the existing buffer between tasks.
 Timeline helps ensure work stays on track and all team members have clear visibility over the steps involved and progress towards the end goal.

 Timeline is particularly relevant for time-bounded initiatives which have timing and sequencing dependencies.
-Timeline gives executives and project stakeholders an at-a-glance view of project plans and progress.
+Timeline also provides executives and project stakeholders an at-a-glance view of the critical path.